mscherer/various_containers/README.md

 ## Fedora static web builder

-As part of my personal CI, I use woodpecker and Fedora container to build static websites.
+As part of my personal CI, I use woodpecker and a Fedora container to build static websites.
 In order to not lose time reinstalling the same 3 packages (cause that's 1.58 minutes over the total 2 minutes build of zola/hugo and scp/rsync), I decided to create a container that do that once and for all, and automation